Donbas: Nazi occupation (1941–1943)

 The Donbas was greatly affected by the Second World War.
 In the lead-up to the war, the region was racked by poverty and food shortages.
 War preparations resulted in an extension of the working day for factory labourers, whilst those who deviated from the heightened standards were arrested.
 Nazi Germany's leader Adolf Hitler viewed the resources of the Donbas as critical to Operation Barbarossa.
 As such, the Donbas suffered under Nazi occupation during 1941 and 1942.

 Thousands of industrial labourers were deported to Nazi Germany for use in factories.
 In what was then called Stalino Oblast, now Donetsk Oblast, 279,000 civilians were killed over the course of the occupation.
 In Voroshilovgrad Oblast, now Luhansk Oblast, 45,649 were killed.

 In 1943 the Operation Little Saturn and Donbas strategic offensive by the Red Army resulted in the return of Donbas to Soviet control.
 The war had taken its toll, leaving the region both destroyed and depopulated.

 Soviet period (1943–1991)

 During the reconstruction of the Donbas after the end of the Second World War, large numbers of Russian workers arrived to repopulate the region, further altering the population balance.
-In 1926, 639,000 ethnic Russians resided in the Donbas.
+In 1926, 639,000 ethnic Russians resided in the Donbas, and Ukrainians made up 60% of the population.
+As a result of the Russification policy, the Ukrainian population of the Donbass then declined drastically as ethnic Russians settled in the region in large numbers.
 By 1959, the ethnic Russian population was 2.55 million.
 Russification was further advanced by the 1958–59 Soviet educational reforms, which led to the near elimination of all Ukrainian-language schooling in the Donbas.
 By the time of the Soviet Census of 1989, 45% of the population of the Donbas reported their ethnicity as Russian.
 In 1990, the Interfront of the Donbass was founded as a movement against Ukrainian independence.